-1. Study of a language through FCCSWL for at least 6 semesters, including at least one semester during the student’s senior year.
+1. Study of a language through FCCWL for at least 6 semesters, including at least one semester during the student’s senior year.
 All courses must be completed with a grade of B or better.
 A student in Hindi, Swahili, or Turkish may meet this requirement in 4 or 5 semesters by completing the equivalent of at least 6 half courses, at least one of which must be during the student’s senior year.

 2. Completion of two academic courses or special projects that provide context for study of the language.
 Academic courses must be completed with a grade of B or better.
 Courses or projects may be completed either on campus or abroad.
 Unofficial transcripts, copies of papers, narrative descriptions, and/or letters of reference will be required depending upon the course(s) or project(s).
-Because students learning less-commonly studied languages through FCCSWL have a wide variety of academic, personal, and professional goals, this requirement is deliberately broadly defined.
-Students considering options for meeting this requirement should discuss possibilities with the Director of FCCSWL early in their academic career.
+Because students learning less-commonly studied languages through FCCWL have a wide variety of academic, personal, and professional goals, this requirement is deliberately broadly defined.
+Students considering options for meeting this requirement should discuss possibilities with the Director of FCCWL early in their academic career.

 Course types that provide context for study of the language:

-- Courses related to a region of the world or a population in which the language is extensively used;
+- Courses related to a region of the world or a population in which the language is extensively used

-- Courses related to diaspora, immigrant, or other cultural settings in which the language is used;
+- Courses related to diaspora, immigrant, or other cultural settings in which the language is used

-- Courses in international studies, global studies, or international relations (or Deaf Studies for ASL);
+- Courses in international studies, global studies, or international relations (or Deaf Studies for ASL)

-- Courses in linguistics, theories of language, or social-scientific approaches to the study of language and communication;
+- Courses in linguistics, theories of language, or social-scientific approaches to the study of language and communication

-- Courses in translation studies;
+- Courses in translation studies

 Special Project types that provide context for study of the language:

-- A major paper or project from an upper-level subject area course for which the student was able to focus on a country where the language is used, a population that uses the language, or use primary sources in the language;
+- A major paper or project from an upper-level subject area course for which the student was able to focus on a country where the language is used, a population that uses the language, or use primary sources in the language

-- A senior thesis (or Hampshire College Division III project) that focuses on a country where the language is used, a population that uses the language, or primary sources in the language;
+- A senior thesis (or Hampshire College Division III project) that focuses on a country where the language is used, a population that uses the language, or primary sources in the language

-- An internship or significant volunteer work in a setting where the language is used;
+- An internship or significant volunteer work in a setting where the language is used

-- A creative writing, translation, or artistic project that makes significant use of the language.
+- A creative writing, translation, or artistic project that makes significant use of the language

 - “Certificate of Specialization: Intermediate Level” for a student who completes through level VI or VII (ASL students need to complete through High Intermediate ASL B).

-- Certificate will state “A student earning Certificate of Specialization: Intermediate Level has made language learning a significant part of the student’s academic career and has successfully completed a curriculum designed to solidify linguistic skills at the intermediate level.
+- Certificate will state “A student earning a Certificate of Specialization: Intermediate Level has made language learning a significant part of the student’s academic career and has successfully completed a curriculum designed to solidify linguistic skills at the intermediate level.
 In addition, the student has also completed at least two academic courses or special projects that provide context for the student’s language study.
 Intermediate skills include the ability to hold extended conversations on topics related to home, family, friends, school, work, and community; and the ability to use the language to manage logistics of everyday life such as taking care of shopping, transportation, lodging, and other necessities.
 Some students will perform above the intermediate level by this point.”
 NOTE: For a student who completes through level VI, the certificate will say "Intermediate" and for a student who completed through level VII, the certificate will say "High Intermediate."
 All other wording is the same.